1. Houston Texans: Jadeveon Clowney, DE, South Carolina*

 4. Cleveland Browns: Johnny Manziel, QB, Texas A&M**

 The rumor out there is that the Browns owner Jimmy Haslam is a big Johnny Football fan.
 Does that mean he'd be willing to take him with the fourth overall pick?
-It's definitely become a possibility, but it'll be interesting to find out more as we get closer to the draft.
+It's definitely become a possibility, and at this point, there's even a chance he could go even higher than this.

 5. Oakland Raiders: Greg Robinson, OT, Auburn*

 The verdict is still out on whether Mike Glennon is the QB of the future for the Bucs but if they want to find out for sure, giving him weapons will be vital.
-Tampa could also look into drafting one of the offensive tackles, but Watkins possesses elite ability.
-Alongside Vincent Jackson, they could be a very effective duo.
+Trading Mike Williams to Buffalo opens up the second receiver spot next to Vincent Jackson.
+Tampa Bay would also like to add a pass rusher, but Clowney's gone at this point.
+Evans wouldn't be a bad alternative route to go, he's big, physical, and deceivingly quick for his size.
+He could be a star as a possesssion receiver in the league.

 9. Buffalo Bills: Taylor Lewan, OT, Michigan*

-A strong year for offensive tackles, Lewan would've been a stand-out last season, but his decision to stay another year at Michigan should net him a top ten selection.
+A strong year for offensive tackles.
+Lewan would've been a stand-out last season, but his decision to stay another year at Michigan should net him a top-10 selection.
 Adding protection for E.J.
 Manuel moving forward will be important for his growth.
 The Bills have been making a lot of strides the past two seasons, and adding another anchor on their line could put them over the top.

-15. Pittsburgh Steelers: Darqueze Dennard, CB, Michigan St.
+15. Pittsburgh Steelers: Darqueze Dennard, CB, Michigan State

 16. Dallas Cowboys: Ha Ha Clinton-Dix, S, Alabama*